 “I love this funny little box.
 It is NOTHING LIKE some of the negative reviews I’ve seen on YouTube and nothing like some of the demos there.
 They continued to make nice changes and improvements on this box...and have turned out a great product.”

 We called AirTV’s customer service line twice to get more information about the product.
 Both times we called, someone picked up the phone within 10 seconds.
 Each person was patient, friendly and answered all of our questions clearly.

-While we didn’t demo a box in advance of this review, we can say that their customer service is excellent and we enjoyed our conversations with AirTV’s phone representatives.
+Based on our experience, their customer service is excellent and we enjoyed our conversations with AirTV’s phone representatives.